witnet/xmpp-rs/minidom-rs/README.md

 What's this?
 ------------

-A minimal DOM library on top of quick-xml.
+A minimal DOM library on top of quick-xml. targeting exclusively the subset of XML useful for XMPP.

 What license is it under?
 -------------------------